Mia Hamm: 1991 FIFA Women's World Cup

 In 1991, Hamm was named to the roster for the inaugural FIFA Women's World Cup in China under North Carolina coach Anson Dorrance.
-At 19 years old, she was still the youngest player on the team.
-During the team's first match of the tournament, Hamm scored the game-winning goal in the 62nd minute, leading the U.S. to a 3–2 win over Sweden.
-She also scored once in their second group stage match when they defeated Brazil 5–0.
-The U.S. squad finished first in Group B after a third win against Japan on November 21 and advanced to the knockout stage of the tournament.
-During the quarterfinal match, the U. S. defeated Chinese Taipei 7–0.
-After defeating Germany 5–2 during the semi-final, the U.S. faced Norway in the final.
-In front of 63,000 spectators, the U.S. clinched the first World Cup championship title after a 2–1 win.
+At 19 years old, she was the youngest player on the squad.
+During the team's first match of the tournament, Hamm scored the game-winning goal as the U.S. achieved a 3–2 victory over Sweden.
+She also scored once in their second group stage match as they defeated Brazil 5–0.
+The U.S. eventually advanced to the final, where they defeated Norway 2–1 to win the World Cup.

 1995 FIFA Women's World Cup

 Hamm's second World Cup appearance came during the 1995 tournament in Sweden.
-The United States were led by head coach Tony DiCicco.
-During the team's first match of the tournament, she scored the team's third goal in the 51st minute in a 3–3 draw against China PR.
-The U.S. faced Denmark during its second group stage match.
-Goals from Kristine Lilly and Tiffeny Milbrett led to a 2–0 win for the U.S. Hamm played goalkeeper for a few minutes after Briana Scurry received a red card and was removed from the match.
-After defeating Australia 4–1 on June, 10, the U.S. advanced to the knock-out stage and defeated Japan 4–0 in the quarter-final.
-The U.S. was defeated by eventual champion Norway 1–0 in the semi-finals and captured third place after defeating China PR 2–0 on June 17.
-Hamm scored the second U.S. goal of the match in the 55th minute.
+The U.S. were led by head coach Tony DiCicco.8888 During the first match of the tournament, Hamm scored the team's third goal in a 3–3 draw against China PR.
+During the second group stage match against Denmark, Hamm played the position of goalkeeper for a few minutes after Briana Scurry received a red card and was removed from the match.
+The U.S. was ultimately defeated in the semifinals by eventual champion Norway.
+Hamm's team achieved third place after defeating China PR 2–0 on June 17, with Hamm scoring one goal.